Unleash/unleash/docs/getting-started.md

 - **databaseUrl** - the postgress database url to connect to.
 Should include username/password.
 - **port** - Which port should the unleash-server bind to?
 - **enableLegacyRoutes** (boolean) - allows you to turn on/off support for legacy routes to support older clients.
+Enabled by default.
+- **serverMetrics** (boolean) - Use this option to turn of prometheus metrics.
+- **preHook** (function) - This is a hook if you need to provide any middlewares to express before `unleash` adds any.
+Express app instance is injected as first arguement.
+- **preRouterHook** (function) - Use this to register custom express middlewares before the `unleash` specific routers are added.
+This is typically how you would register custom middlewares to handle authentication.

 ## How do I configure the log output?